 - The Chancellor’s Special Event Advisory Committee will designate spaces and venues that may be reserved and will approve facility reservation policies and reservation priorities of designated spaces and venues.
 For example, scheduled instructional use may take priority over all other uses.
 Subject to approved reservations priorities, applications to reserve University Property are generally decided on a first-come, first-served basis.

-- The Office of the Registrar will maintain information on spaces and venues that may be reserved and contact information for Designated Officials.
+- The Office of the Vice Chancellor for Administration and Operations will maintain information on spaces and venues that may be reserved and contact information for Designated Officials.

 - Rental rates for University Property must be in accordance with Office of Business and Financial Services (OBFS) policies.